dell/PyU4V/docs/index.rst

 Feedback, Bug Reporting, Feature Requests
 -----------------------------------------

 We greatly value your feedback!
-Please file bugs and issues on the `Github issues page for this project <https://github.com/ciarams87/PyU4V/issues>`_.
+Please file bugs and issues on the `Github issues page for this project <https://github.com/MichaelMcAleer/PyU4V/issues>`_.
 This is to help keep track and document everything related to this repo.
-For general discussions and further support you can join the `{code} Community slack channel <https://community.emccode.com/>`_.
-Lastly, for questions asked on Stackoverflow.com, please tag them with Dell or Dell EMC.
-The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.
+The code and documentation are released with no warranties or
+SLAs and are intended to be supported through a community driven process.